-Students choose modules to the value of 60 credits from lists below:
+Choose modules to the value of 60 credits from the list below:

 SOAS Library is one of the world's most important academic libraries for the study of Africa, Asia and the Middle East, attracting scholars from all over the world.
 The Library houses over 1.2 million volumes, together with significant archival holdings, special collections and a growing network of electronic resources.

 Our teaching and learning approach is designed to support and encourage students in their own process of self-learning, and to develop their own ideas, responses and critique of international development practice and policy.
 We do this through a mixture of lectures, and more student-centred learning approaches (including tutorials and seminars).
 Teaching combines innovative use of audio-visual materials, practical exercises, group discussions, and weekly guided reading and discussions, as well as conventional lecturing.

 In addition to the taught part of the masters programme, all students will write a 10,000 word dissertation.
 Students develop their research topic under the guidance and supervision of an academic member of the Department.
 Students are encouraged to explore a particular body of theory or an academic debate relevant to their programme through a focus on a particular region.